esiebert/useless_box/README.md

 # Useless Box

-This is a useless box, which I decided to develop only to improve my skills.
+This is an useless application that has an useless logic, which I decided to develop only to improve my skills.

 #### Workflow
 The box follows this useless workflow: